jo3-tech/JM-legacy-matlab-and-processing-projects/README.md

-# Legacy LEGO MATLAB and Processing Projects
+# Legacy MATLAB and Processing Projects

 Legacy projects written in [MATLAB](https://www.mathworks.com/products/matlab.html) and [Processing](https://processing.org); a language built on Java.
 When these projects were developed, the Processing language had a framework for developing desktop Java applications (Processing Java) and mobile phone Android applications (Processing Android).